 The Guggenheim gallery plans for a two year cycle, encompassing Functional and Independent skills (Skills for Life) in addition to core subjects, delivered by highly individualised programmes personalised to learning goals.

 The MCA gallery (6th form) operates through two different accreditation pathways, BTEC and NOCN.
 This is a two year cycle.
-Additional non-accreditation work is delivered through 6 key themes: World of Work, Independent Living, Social Activities, Practical Projects, Problem Solving and Exam Skills
+Additional non-accreditation work is delivered through key themes including: World of Work, Independent Living, Social Activities, Practical Projects, Problem Solving and Exam Skills